 - I completely agree with this statement and I believe the number SHOULD be much higher.
 This is a huge opportunity for the candidate that is usually NOT being leveraged.
 Writing style, how someone presents themselves, opinions they voice or the help they bring to a forum are all actions that reinforce the idea of a great potential employee.

-Some stats mentioned in the survey:
+Some stats mentioned in the social media survey

 - Employers primarily use Facebook (65%), LinkedIn (63%) and Twitter (16%)